redhat-cop/openshift-migration-best-practices/running-the-migration.md

 Create and save _one_ migration plan at a time.
 Do not create and save multiple migration plans.

 Currently, the Migration Controller watches all the namespaces and associated resources in a migration plan.
 Multiple migration plans result in an additional load on the source cluster and the MTC host cluster.
-This may change in the future: [MIG-319 - Allow migration plans to be precreated without adding extra load to source or host cluster](https://issues.redhat.com/browse/MIG-319).
+This may change in the future: [MIG-319 - Allow migration plans to be pre-created without adding extra load to source or host cluster](https://issues.redhat.com/browse/MIG-319).

 ### PV move